Reflections on ProWritingAid’s Crime Writers’ Week 2024

 Missing opportunities

 For authorpreneurs, ProWritingAid’s “Crime Writers’ Week” and similar events are great opportunities to gain insights into publishing, learn new skills, and network.
-Although I appreciated the lessons on crafting crime novels and book marketing, I missed the sessions with fellow authors.
-While the discussions with Wanda M. Morris and Louisa Luna were interesting, I believe ProWritingAid should incorporate more of these sessions.
-Hearing about the triumphs and challenges of fellow writers offers practical advice and encouragement, which is invaluable for both aspiring and established authors alike.
+While I enjoyed learning about writing crime novels and book marketing, I missed the sessions with fellow authors.
+ProWritingAid should have more sessions with authors like Wanda M. Morris and Louisa Luna.
+Listening to other writers' successes and struggles provides helpful advice and motivation for all authors.

 All three covers of The Empath Series